 Grover Cleveland personally answered the White House phone.
 I too personally answer my phone.
 "Gregg Rosenberg how can I help you?"

-Benjamin Harrison conducted one of the first "front-porch" campaigns, delivering short speeches to delegations that visited him in Indianapolis.
-I am holding a "front-porch" campaign but because I don't really have a porch they are more like "lobby talks" or "doorway conversations".
+Benjamin Harrison conducted one of the first "front-porch" campaigns, delivering short speeches to delegations that visited him in

 William McKinley was the first president to ride in an automobile.
 I too have ridden in an automobile.